sap-linuxlab/community.sap_ha_cluster_qa/README.md

 # README #

 This is a collection of Roles for testing an S4/HANA Clusters.
-It is designed to test S4/HANA Clusters comprising of 2 or more nodes where SAP S4/HANA ASCS and ERS instances are panaged by RHEL Pacemaker Clusters that use `pcs` commands for Cluster administration.\
+It is designed to test S4/HANA Clusters comprising of 2 or more nodes where SAP S4/HANA ASCS and ERS instances are managed by RHEL Pacemaker Clusters that use `pcs` commands for Cluster administration.

 ## Usage